Amber-colored bonded manifold created from ultem plastic

 What is a Bonded Manifold?

-If you’ve spent time on our website, you are likely to encounter the term “bonded manifold.”
-But what exactly are those, and do you need one?
+If you’ve spent time on our website, you have likely encountered the term “bonded manifold.”

 Bonded manifolds contain channels that transport liquids or gases through spaces with no room for valves, hoses, and fittings.
 They are created from individual layers of plastic with milled fluid channels.
 The layers are seamlessly fused (or “bonded”) using heat, time, and pressure to form a single piece.
 External machining completes the manifold by adding porting and mounting holes.